ivorscott/saas-core/README.md

 This project is a part of "AWS SaaS app in 30 days" - _Proof of Concept_

 ## Getting Started
-You can print the purpose of each makefile target using `make`.
+Print a description of each makefile command.

 ```bash
 > make